Charlie9009/CI_PP2_UPM/README.md

 * The form validation only showed name modal so I gave all the modals a unique id in contact.html and form.js.

+* The game would keep flipping the cards when the user would press them so js was added to lock the board when two cards were flipped.

 ### Known bugs

 * When form is filled out correctly it does not send the form on the first click, the form sends on the second click.